jazzscheme/jazz/Readme.txt

 Launch
   The (jedi) command will launch the Jedi IDE.

+  PS: If you are launching Jedi using a platform: x11 build of Jazz, do not forget to start X11, else the process will crash.
+We are looking at how to detect from Jazz if X11 is running.

 Debugging
   At the current time, the IDE relies totally on the underlying Scheme for debugging.
 This is not as painfull as would appear as JazzScheme code is very